How Oscars Voting Works: Critical Consensus Is A Myth

-Whoever named the Academy Awards “Oscar” (and that’s a disputed, not particularly interesting story) forever did the Academy a solid, because it creates for us the idea of some fictional person to yell at twice a year when the nominations and awards are announced.
-I imagine that’s as much attention as most people pay to awards season — as a forum to fight and debate, with a fictionalized bad guy to rail against.
+Whoever named the Academy Awards “Oscar” (and that’s a disputed, not particularly interesting story) forever did the Academy a solid.
+The name creates for us the idea of some fictional person to yell at twice a year when the nominations and awards are announced, and I imagine that’s as much attention as most people pay to awards season — as a forum to fight and debate, with a fictionalized bad guy to rail against.
 Consciously most people understand that there is no “Oscar” and that the awards aren’t decided by “a person” at all.
 Awards-giving bodies are like corporations: we treat them like individual people even though their entire reason for being is that they are not.

 Perhaps this is an idiotically obvious point, but it’s one worth repeating: the Oscars do not reflect any single human’s taste.
-We have a general idea that those choosing the Oscars are a cabal of mostly old, white, rich men, and that’s still mostly true, and it makes the Oscars even easier to hate, but even that overlooks the basic fact: critical consensus is a myth.
+We have a general idea that those choosing the Oscars are a cabal of mostly old, white, rich men, and that’s still mostly true, and it makes the Oscars even easier to hate.
+But even that overlooks the basic fact: critical consensus is a myth.
 It simply doesn’t exist.

 Even if the voting body was perfectly demographically homogenous, it’s not as if the members go into a room and agree.
 Every awards show, every RottenTomatoes “score,” every “critics say…” blurb or listicle — they’re all bullshit.
 Or at least, for the vast majority of us, myself included most of the time, our reactions to them are based on the same common misconception: that a group can react to art as an individual can.
 I do the same dumb thing over and over again even when I know how dumb it is — I see a 98% on RottenTomatoes and think, “That movie??
 98%?
 Come on, it wasn’t that good.”